mitranim/wordplay/readme.md

 existence of "together" implies existence of "fromgather" (coming back with a hangover) © M

-existence of "business" implies existence of "troll-eye-business" © M

-existence of "hour" implies existence of "htheir" © M

 proparations (preparing by putting the props in their rightful places) © M

 existence of "biome" implies existence of "syntheticme" © M

-existence of "ball" implies existence of "bnone" © M

 existence of "cooking" implies existence of "cooqueen" (hen in charge of evaluating food quality) © M